ksulima/Age_Detection_Convolutional_NN/README.md

 ## Project Plan:
 ---
-- Prepare dataset by sample small dataset size and organize file structure. `data_preparing.ipynb`
+- Narrow data to small dataset size and organize file structure.
-- Image preprocessing with ImageDataGenerator implemented in Keras.
+- Image preprocessing with Keras ImageDataGenerator.
-- Build CNN baseline model
+- Build CNN reference model.
-- Include some regularization techniques to model (Dropout and BatchNormalization)
+- Include some regularization techniques.
 - Use Data augmentation to mitigate overfitting.
 - Use some well-known convolutional networks with weights pre-trained on ImageNet to build model with higher performance.
 - Fine-tuning weights in a few top layers network.